|MP 2.04.51||Genetic Testing for Tamoxifen Treatment|

 State or federal mandates (e.g., FEP) may dictate that all devices approved by the U.S. Food and Drug Administration (FDA) may not be considered investigational, and thus these devices may be assessed only on the basis of their medical necessity.

-This policy is based on a 2011 TEC Assessment.
-(15) Additional details concerning the studies described in this section are available in the Assessment.
+This policy is based on a 2011 TEC Assessment,(17) which was updated in 2013.(18) Additional details about the studies described in this section are available in the Assessments.

 Analytic Validity (technical performance of the assay)

-The Roche AmpliChip CYP450 Test (for detecting variants in CYP2D6 and CYP2C19 enzymes) has been fully validated for analytic validity; a summary of the results submitted for clearance by the U.S. Food and Drug Administration (FDA) is provided in the product insert (available online at: http://www.amplichip.us/documents/CYP450_P.I._US-IVD_Sept_15_2006.pdf).
+The Roche AmpliChip CYP450 Test for detecting variants in CYP2D6 has been fully validated for analytic validity; a summary of results submitted for clearance by the U.S. Food and Drug Administration (FDA) is provided in FDA’s decision summary.(19)

 Clinical Validity (association of genetic marker with intermediate or clinical outcomes)